 Innovation in new goods, services, and technologies drives economic growth.
-For newly-created firms, the cost of conducting research, creating new products, and marketing them can be substantial.
+For newly created firms, the cost of conducting research, creating new products, and marketing them can be substantial.
 In these instances, investors can support high-risk, high-growth startup companies through venture capital funding.
 Leading venture capital regions such as New York, northern California (which encompasses the Bay area, including Silicon Valley and portions of the California coastline), and Los Angeles are all accounting for a growing share of the nation's venture capital deals while venture capital deal making in the state of Illinois has remained stagnant.
-Startup businesses in industries such as software, biotechnology, information technology, and media/entertainment receive the bulk of venture capital funding.

 The venture capital funding process occurs in four discrete stages over a period of several years.
 Each stage provides funding for different purposes.
 Investment in early startup stages poses higher risks for investors while later stage funding carries less risk since the startup company is more stable.
 The first stage of the venture funding process, known as the "seed" stage, occurs when a new concept or product is under development, but not fully functional or vetted.
 Companies in this stage generally seek financing from angel investors or venture capital firms to conduct further product research and development.

 After a startup company develops a prototype product or service, a stage of "early" funding is sought to help the firm continue development.
 Companies seeking early stage funding generally have a proven prototype, along with promising initial sales, but require additional funding to expand production.
 Early stage funding is usually followed by expansion funding, which can be used to support major product revisions or marketing expansion.
 Later stage funding is generally used to finance firm expansion or prepare the business for an initial public offering.